lovestake/lovestake/README.md

-<p align="center"> using old codee, yawns..please don't use it or use it as inspo UNLESS you asked, tyy!! <br>
+<p align="center"> using old codee if you know it you know it, yawns..please don't use this code or the old one UNLESS you asked, tyy!! this goes for inspo as well :3 <br>
 making this pretty at somepoint...just fucking around rn </p>

 <p align="center">